e-n-f/piano-diary/README.md

 Yesterday I did kind of decently with "Get out and get under the moon" too.
 Steph asked me afterward if I could please play some songs she knew instead of 1930s pop that she's never heard of.
 My plan is to play as many songs as possible until I get good at it.

 ## 2015-02-28

+So mystifying that the late 60s-early 70s piano-buying boom came at the same time as the sheet music publishing industry was collapsing

 It's been a good couple of days.
 I am still pretty terrible, but I think I am on the edge of decent.